-For most of us, riding a bicycle was a favorite pastime as a child.
-We have fond memories of our hair in the wind and the breeze in our face.
+For most of adults, riding a bicycle was a favorite pastime as a child.
+Many have fond memories of their hair in the wind and the breeze on their face.
 That pastime often turns into a great hobby as an adult.
 Perhaps you like to ride for enjoyment or ride to stay fit and healthy.
 Many adults use bicycles for transportation in metropolitan areas.

 Unfortunately, there are instances when this favorite form of exercise turns into tragedy with a serious bicycle accident.
-As a personal injury lawyer, Attorney Joseph Onwuteaka sees serious injuries in bike accidents — injuries that most would associate with pedestrian accidents, car accidents, truck accidents or motorcycle accidents.
+As a personal injury lawyer, I see serious injuries in bike accidents — injuries that most would associate with pedestrian accidents, car accidents, truck accidents or motorcycle accidents.
 But even bikes can be involved in serious or even fatal accidents.

 Most often, bicycle accidents are the result of someone else’s negligence and they are usually severe due to the lack of protection for the rider.
 According to the National Highway Traffic Safety Administration, almost 30% of all bicycle accidents that were reported involved a motor vehicle.
 This is a very disturbing statistic, especially when accounting for the fact that many bicycle injuries are not reported at all.

 If you have been involved in a bicycle accident that left you severely injured, you may be able to recover financial compensation for your accident with the help of a personal injury attorney.
-The Law Office of Joseph Onwuteaka, P.C., has been protecting victims’ rights and settling bicycle accident injury claims for more than 30 years.
+I have been protecting victims’ rights and settling bicycle accident injury claims for more than 30 years.

 Other accidents that are reported involve collisions with other riders and/or pedestrians.
 Even people’s pets cause injuries.
 Dogs running out in front of a bicyclist, or even chasing them, account for as much as 5% of the accidents that are reported.